Euryops virgatus (B.Nord.)

 Common names: Nieuwoudtville resin bush (Eng.); Nieuwoudtville harpuisbos (Afr.)

 Euryops virgatus has an extremely limited distribution area, and there are only three very small populations left, totalling a few hundred plants.

 Euryops virgatus is a twiggy shrublet with many branches.
 The leaves are positioned closely together at the tip of the branches and are 3-15 mm long.
 The plant grows up to 50 cm.

 The tiny, bright yellow daisy-like flowerheads are few or solitary on each branch.
 Each flowerhead bears yellow ray florets and deep golden yellow disc florets.
 The flowering period is between June and August.

-Euryops virgatus is listed on the Red Data List as Critically Endangered, and a 20-year project in collaboration with the Custodians of Rare and Endangered Wildflowers (CREW) and Indigo Development and Change is underway to track the progress of these plants.
+Euryops virgatus is Red Listed as Critically Endangered, and a 20-year project in collaboration with the Custodians of Rare and Endangered Wildflowers (CREW) and Indigo Development and Change is underway to track the progress of these plants.